-Castile soaps are an amazing natural cleanser with some special benefits.
+Castile soaps are an amazing olive oil cleanser with some special benefits.
 Here’s what it is and why you should think about using this safe, hydrating soap.

 A few decades ago, our grandparents were satisfied using whatever soap was on the shelves.